erwan-lemonnier/cloud-storage-image-resizer/README.md

     # Apply the image EXIF rotation, if any
     i.orientate()

-    # Resize this image, store it to S3 and return its url
+    # Resize this image, store it into a Google Cloud Storage bucket and return its url
     url1 = i.resize(
         width=200
     ).store(